Bắc Lệ ambush: The relief expedition

 Dugenne had heliographed news of the battle back to Hanoi during the night of 23 June, and General Millot, the French commander-in-chief, immediately despatched General François de Négrier and Lieutenant-Colonel Letellier to Dugenne's assistance with a substantial relief column assembled from the garrisons of Hanoi and Bắc Ninh.
 He also ordered the 2nd Brigade of the Tonkin Expeditionary Corps to concentrate at Phu Lang Thuong.
 De Négrier left Hanoi on 24 June with two Turco battalions, two companies of the 143rd Line Battalion and two 80-millimetre artillery batteries.
 Travelling upriver aboard a flotilla of steamboats to Phu Lang Thuong and thereafter marching light, de Négrier's relief column reached Cau Son on the evening of 25 June.

 De Négrier joined Dugenne's column near Bắc Lệ on the morning of 27 June and made preparations for an immediate counterattack to throw the Chinese back across the Song Thuong.
 The French scouted the Chinese positions during the afternoon, and de Négrier issued orders for an attack the following morning.
 However, on the evening of 27 June he received a heliograph message from Millot, ordering him to return to Hanoi at once.
 The French premier Jules Ferry had decided to lodge a diplomatic protest and demand an explanation from the Chinese government.
 De Négrier complied with this unwelcome order.
 During the night of 28 June, under cover of a heavy thunderstorm, he and Dugenne withdrew their respective commands from the Bắc Lệ plateau unnoticed by the Chinese.
 On the afternoon of 29 June the French reached Cau Son, where the wounded from the Bắc Lệ battle were evacuated back to Phu Lang Thuong by junk.
 At Phu Lang Thuong the wounded were transferred to the gunboat Éclair, which ferried them rapidly back to Hanoi.
 In early July the exhausted men of Dugenne's column returned to Hanoi.
 De Négrier remained at Phu Lang Thuong with the 2nd Brigade, pressing Millot in vain for orders to attack the Chinese.

-Casualties

-French casualties in the Bắc Lệ Ambush were 22 dead and 70 wounded.
-Chinese casualties were markedly higher, approximately 300 dead and wounded in total.